 New Orleans Streetcars | How to Ride the Trolleys

 This post demonstrates how to ride the New Orleans streetcars with tips on choosing the right ticket, seeing the best sights, and understanding the streetcar’s history.
-In New Orleans, trolleys are called streetcars, and their image is iconic to the Crescent City.
-The streetcar system is cheap and easy to navigate.

 - Lines and Map